 “The attorney general is the lawyer for the people,” she says of her decision to run.
 “The citizens of Pennsylvania need a real lawyer who understands the complexities of the law, the intersection between policy and law, and how the law impacts people’s lives.”

 Heather resides in Mt.
 Lebanon, Allegheny County.
-She has served on the boards of Goodwill Industries, Carnegie Library, the legal committee of the Women’s Center and Shelter of Greater Pittsburgh and as a Parish Council member of St. John Capistran Roman Catholic Church in the South Hills of Pittsburgh.
+She has served on the boards of Goodwill Industries, Carnegie Library, and as a Parish Council member of St. John Capistran Roman Catholic Church in the South Hills of Pittsburgh.

 Tim said that he’s always tried to watch how government spends its money.
 He believes the Auditor General plays an important role in making sure that state funds are being spent appropriately.